Police tortured suspect in Amazon disappearance, family says

 “They wanted him to confess but he’s innocent,” Osenei da Costa de Oliveira added.

 The public security secretariat of Amazonas state, which oversees local police, said in a statement it would not comment on the family’s accusations because the investigation into the disappearance was now being handled by the Federal Police.
-An email message sent to the Federal Police on Friday seeking comment was not immediately answered.
+The Federal Police on Friday did not answer requests for comment.

 Brazilian authorities are coming under enormous pressure to find Phillips and Pereira.
 A growing number of celebrities, politicians, civil society groups and international news organizations have called for the police, army and navy to bolster the search efforts.